mlpack/mlpack/src/mlpack/tests/README.md

 ## Building Tests

-To build the test suite you can simply run `make mlpack_test`.
+To build the test suite you can simply run `make mlpack_test` from a build directory that has been properly configured with CMake..

 ## To run Tests